Puff Pastry Pissaladière with Wine-Deglazed Onion Caramelization

 Top with the Onions

-Spread the cooled caramelized onions evenly over the pastry within the border.
-Make sure the onions are completely cool—warm onions will melt the butter layers in the pastry and make it soggy instead of flaky.
+Spread the cooled caramelized onions evenly over the pre-baked pastry, leaving a small border around the edge.
+Make sure the onions are completely cool so the pastry stays crisp and flaky.

 Create the Anchovy Lattice